learn-co-curriculum/phase-3-hash-basics/README.md

 # NoMethodError (undefined method `key2' for {:key1=>"value1", :key2=>"value2"}:Hash)
 ```

-This is because dot notation has a different meaning in Ruby &mdash; dot
+This is because dot notation has a different meaning in Ruby — dot
 notation is only used for calling _methods_ on objects, which is why the code
 above throws a `NoMethodError`.